jnamkung/jdotfiles/SETUP.md

 ## Github

 * Make your ssh public keys

     ssh-keygen

 * Add a public key

     https://github.com/account/ssh

 * Checkout a project.

-HOL for example: git clone git@github.com:HOL/hol-rails.git
+    git clone your-project-name

 ## RVM

-* cd to a project directory that uses rvm cd ~/Projects/...
+* cd to a project directory that uses rvm

+    cd ~/Projects/...

-* Install GNU readline.
-This
+* Install GNU readline

     brew install readline

-* Run the RVM command it tells you to run with the GNU readline you installed earlier rvm install ruby-1.9.2-head --with-readline-dir=/usr/local/Cellar/readline/6.2.1/ gem install bundler bundle
+* Run the RVM command it tells you to run with the GNU readline you just installed (version number will probably have changed)

+    rvm install ruby-1.9.2-head --with-readline-dir=/usr/local/Cellar/readline/6.2.1/
+    gem install bundler
+    bundle